Facts, Identification & Control

 Orkin can provide the right solution to keep hobo spiders in their place…out of your home, or business.

 Behavior, Diet & Habits

-Hobo spiders feed on various insects and may also consume other spiders.
-Hobo spiders weave webs in the shape of funnels.
-Prey that comes into contact with the web triggers vibrations along the silken structure, alerting the hobo spider.
-After attacking prey, hobo spiders consume them within the narrow end of their funnel-shaped webs.
+Hobo spiders feed on various insects and may also consume other arachnids.
+Prey that comes into contact with the web triggers vibrations along the silken structure, alerting the spider.
+After attacking their prey, they will consume it within the narrow end of their funnel-shaped webs.

 As a species of house spider, hobo spiders are most commonly found in and around human dwellings and work spaces.
 They inhabit lesser-used and dark areas of such places, thriving best in humid conditions.
 Hobo spiders may also be found beneath rocks and among woodpiles outside.

 Native to Europe, the aggressive house spider, or western hobo spider, was accidentally introduced to the Northwestern United States in the 1980s.
 They are found primarily in: